The School of Business Administration

 - Demonstrate command of business fundamentals.

 During their first two years, students build the conceptual and analytical base for studying the art and science of management.
-Students complete general education requirements, university wide requirements and learn required skills for upper level business courses by the end of their sophomore year.
-Generally, students complete Business Field courses and Interdisciplinary Theme courses in their junior year, and Interdisciplinary Theme and Business Concentration courses in their junior and senior years.
+They partially complete general education requirements and learn required skills for upper level business courses.
+Students complete Business Field courses and Interdisciplinary Theme courses in their junior year, and Interdisciplinary Theme and Business Concentration courses in their junior and senior years.

-The Grossman School of Business cooperates with the College of Engineering and Mathematical Sciences in offering a B.S. in Engineering Management.
-The School offers two minors for students pursuing a major outside of the Grossman School of Business: a minor in Accounting, and a minor in Business Administration.
-In addition, a minor in Sports Management is offered as a cross-college minor and is open to all majors.
-The Grossman School of Business provides course offerings that satisfy requirements for this minor.
+The School of Business Administration cooperates with the College of Engineering and Mathematical Sciences in offering a B.S. in Engineering Management.
+The School offers two minors for students pursuing a major outside of the School of Business: a minor in Accounting, and a minor in Business Administration.

 The undergraduate and graduate programs offered by the School are accredited by AACSB International: the International Association to Advance Collegiate Schools of Business.

-The offices of the Grossman School of Business are located in Kalkin Hall.
+The offices of the School of Business Administration are located in Kalkin Hall.

 Sustainable Entrepreneurship MBA